Ran-n/minecraft_info/content/en/minecraft/versions/java/informacion/22w14a/notas_parche.md

 }
 ```

-- catType has been wrapped to match new format and now uses new cat variant names instead of texture names:
+- `catType` has been wrapped to match new format and now uses new cat variant names instead of texture names:

+Before
 ```
 "catType": "minecraft:textures/entity/cat/british_shorthair.png"
 ```

+After
 ```
 "type_specific": {
     "type": "cat",